 The importance of a real-time landslide monitoring system cannot be overemphasized.
 Remote (near real-time) monitoring of slope movement and other parameters potentially affecting it can be a correct approach for risk mitigation in unstable or potentially unstable slopes.
 Pore water pressure can be observed using vibrating wire piezometers.
-Lateral movements and deformations can be determined with in-place inclinometers, tilt meters, extensometers, crack meters and automatic survey systems.
-The chances of a landslide increase with the increase in rainfalls.
-Monitoring instrumetation are crucial for collecting data on rainfall and ground movement.
+Lateral movements and deformations can be determined with in-place inclinometers, tilt meters, extensometers, crack meters, and automatic survey systems.
+The chances of a landslide increase with the increase in rainfall.
+Monitoring instrumentation is crucial for collecting data on rainfall and ground movement.

-In landslide-prone areas, there are numerous structures that can be affected by a movement.
+In landslide-prone areas, numerous structures can be affected by a movement.
 Headworks for water supply systems, footbridges, railroads, public infrastructures, etc. These structures situated close to the unstable slope can cause further damage or even collapse in many cases.
-Wireless technologies provide more frequent data readings as compared to older technology like optical beacons and cables.
+Wireless technologies provide more frequent data readings as compared to older technologies like optical beacons and cables.

-All the sensors monitoring different parameters are connected to a datalogger that automatically collects data at selected intervals and trigger an alarm or sends an SMS if pre-determined values are exceeded.
-Two types of dataloggers are commonly used:
+All the sensors monitoring different parameters are connected to a datalogger that automatically collects data at selected intervals and triggers an alarm or sends an SMS if pre-determined values are exceeded.
+Two types of data loggers are commonly used:

 Various sensors exist for the detection and warning of approaching movement, including piezometers, in-place inclinometers, tiltmeters, borehole extensometers, crack meters, creep meters, load cells, rain gauges, etc.

-A highly flexible WEB based or local access data management software is the heart of real-time landslide monitoring system.
+A highly flexible WEB-based or local access data management software is the heart of a real-time landslide monitoring system.
 The database software can combine data from geotechnical sensors as well as geodetic survey targets.

 Some of the features of this software are: